Helen Keller: Early childhood and illness

-In 1886, Keller's mother, inspired by an account in Charles Dickens' American Notes of the successful education of Laura Bridgman, a deaf and blind woman, dispatched the young Keller and her father to consult physician J. Julian Chisolm, an eye, ear, nose, and throat specialist in Baltimore, for advice.
+In 1886, Keller's mother, inspired by an account in Charles Dickens' American Notes of the successful education of Laura Bridgman, a deaf and blind woman, dispatched the young Keller and her father to consult physician J. Julian Chisholm, an eye, ear, nose and throat specialist in Baltimore, for advice.
 Chisholm referred the Kellers to Alexander Graham Bell, who was working with deaf children at the time.
 Bell advised them to contact the Perkins Institute for the Blind, the school where Bridgman had been educated.
 It was then located in South Boston.
 Michael Anagnos, the school's director, asked Anne Sullivan, a 20-year-old alumna of the school who was visually impaired, to become Keller's instructor.
-It was the beginning of a nearly 50-year-long relationship: Sullivan developed as Keller's governess and later her companion.
+It was the beginning of a nearly 50-year-long relationship Sullivan developed with Keller as her governess and later her companion.

-Sullivan arrived at Keller's house on March 5, 1887, a day Keller would forever remember as my soul's birthday.
+Sullivan arrived at Keller's house on March 5, 1887, a day Keller would forever remember as "my soul's birthday".
 Sullivan immediately began to teach Helen to communicate by spelling words into her hand, beginning with "d-o-l-l" for the doll that she had brought Keller as a present.
 Keller initially struggled with lessons since she could not comprehend that every object had a word identifying it.
 When Sullivan was trying to teach Keller the word for "mug", Keller became so frustrated she broke the mug.
 Keller remembered how she soon began imitating Sullivan's hand gestures: "I did not know that I was spelling a word or even that words existed.
 I was simply making my fingers go in monkey-like imitation."

-The next month Keller made a breakthrough, when she realized that the motions her teacher was making on the palm of her hand, while running cool water over her other hand, symbolized the idea of "water".
-Writing in her autobiography, The Story of My Life, Keller recalled the moment: Keller quickly demanded that Sullivan sign the names of all the other familiar objects in her world.
+The next month, Keller made a breakthrough, when she realized that the motions her teacher was making on the palm of her hand, while running cool water over her other hand, symbolized the idea of "water".
+Writing in her autobiography, The Story of My Life, Keller recalled the moment:

-Helen Keller was viewed as isolated but was very in touch with the outside world.
-She was able to enjoy music by feeling the beat and she was able to have a strong connection with animals through touch.
-She was delayed at picking up language, but that did not stop her from having a voice.
+Keller quickly demanded that Sullivan sign the names of all the other familiar objects in her world.